david-ape/toy-robot/README.md

 3. cd to the repository

-4. Run
+4. Run:

     `bin/setup`

-5. If you want to install the gem (optional), then also run.
+5. If you want to install the gem (optional), then also run:

     `bundle exec rake install`